Conspiracy theories and where to find them on TikTok: Methods

-We decided to employ the \texttt{voice\_to\_text} (or \textbf{VTT}) field provided by the API as an input to the LLMs.
-The \texttt{voice-to-text} is a feature offered by TikTok that allows the user to visualize to the screen the dialogue or narration provided by the creator as text.
-It must be enabled by the content creator at the time of publishing the videos.
+We employ the \texttt{voice\_to\_text} (or \textbf{VTT}) field provided by the API as an input to the LLMs.
+The \texttt{voice\_to\_text} is a feature offered by TikTok that allows the user to visualize the dialogue or narration provided by the creator as text on the screen.
+It must be enabled by the content creator at the time of publishing the video.

-Of the 1.4+ million videos we collected, only around 70k have their captions available natively from the API.
-For this reason, we expanded the available captions with the widely used OpenAI Whisper model \cite{radford2023robust}.
-We employed the \texttt{medium} size one and to verify the model's goodness on the data, we downloaded a set of videos from TikTok which had the \texttt{voice\_to\_text} field available from the Research API and fed them in input to the model.
-We then confronted the model output with the retrieved \textbf{VTT} and with a manual encoding of the video audio and we evaluated the accuracy of the transcriptions with the WER (Word Error Rate) score \cite{wang2003word}.
-We found that both transcriptions are accurate, making OpenAI's Whisper a viable alternative to the native \texttt{voice\_to\_text} field.
-We leave more details about our evaluation in \Cref{appendixA}.
-Once we verified the goodness of Whisper, we downloaded all the available videos that we classified as conspiracy-related together with another sample of videos gathered by the not conspiracy class.
+Of the $\sim1.5$M videos collected, only around $70$k have their transcripts available natively from the API as VTT.
+For this reason, we expand the available transcripts by using OpenAI Whisper~\cite{radford2023robust} (\texttt{medium} size model).
+To verify the model's performance on our data, we download a set of videos from TikTok for which the \texttt{voice\_to\_text} field is available from the Research API, and use Whisper to extract the transcript.
+We then compare the model output both with the retrieved VTT and with a manual transcription of the video (for $\sim 100$ videos).
+We use the WER (Word Error Rate) score~\cite{wang2003word} to evaluate the accuracy of the transcriptions.
+Both transcriptions (Whisper-generated and API provided) are fairly accurate (median WER $\sim0.15$), which makes OpenAI's Whisper a viable alternative to the native \texttt{voice\_to\_text} field when the latter is unavailable.
+We exclude the videos whose transcription is unintelligible (mostly due to having no spoken content or having overbearing music).
+Furthermore, we retain only English videos, i.e., those where more than 50\% of their transcript contains English words.
+More details about the evaluation are available in \Cref{sec:app_transcr}.

-\subsection{Large Language Models and prompting strategies}
+\subsection{Large Language Models and Prompting Strategies}

+Our goal is to assess whether open-weight Large Language Models can detect conspiratorial content.
+We measure the classification performance of some of the most recent open models: LLama3 (8B)\cite{dubey2024llama}, Mistral (7B)~\cite{jiang2023mistral}, and Gemma (7B)~\cite{team2024gemma}.
+We chose these models as they have a comparable number of parameters and size of the context window.
+Furthermore, they allow full reproducibility of the results and their computational requirements are modest if compared to larger models.
+In addition to evaluating single LLMs as classifiers, we consider an ensemble decision using a majority voting strategy on the outputs of the three models.